 Pasta and meatballs is one of the Italian dishes most loved in the North American East coast.
 Though northern Italians like meatballs very much, probably not as much as North Americans do.
 To serve spaghetti with meatballs, cook the spaghetti as the package instructions say.
 Arrange them on a hot platter.
 Pour the tomato and meatball sauce over them.

-- In a large bowl, thoroughly mix all the ingredients.
+- In a large bowl, thoroughly mix all the ingredients in the list up to the oregano.
 Form into balls the size you want, about 1" (2.5 cm) diameter works best.

 - Heat the oil in a pan and sauté the meatballs in the olive oil 3-4 minutes, rolling over so they brown evenly.